satellite-image-deep-learning/techniques/README.md

 * [greppo](https://github.com/greppo-io/greppo) -> Build & deploy geospatial applications quick and easy.
 Read [Build a geospatial dashboard in Python using Greppo](https://towardsdatascience.com/build-a-geospatial-dashboard-in-python-using-greppo-60aff44ba6c9)
 * [bbox-visualizer](https://github.com/shoumikchow/bbox-visualizer) -> Make drawing and labeling bounding boxes easy as cake
 * [jupyter-bbox-widget](https://github.com/gereleth/jupyter-bbox-widget) -> A Jupyter widget for annotating images with bounding boxes
+* [EOmaps](https://github.com/raphaelquast/EOmaps) -> A library to create interactive maps of geographical datasets

 ## Streamlit
 [Streamlit](https://streamlit.io/) is an awesome python framework for creating apps with python.
 Additionally they will host the apps free of charge.
 Here I list resources which are EO related.
 Note that a component is an addon which extends Streamlits basic functionality